Nii Lamptey: Personal life

 Lamptey married Gloria Appiah in 1993.
 The marriage was a controversial one, angering his brothers, as Appiah is from a different tribe (Fante) to his (Ga).
 He had five children, of whom two died to lung diseases.
 However, a DNA test revealed he was not the biological father of the remaining three children and he divorced her.
 Appiah filed for an appeal in court, requesting 50% of his assets in the divorce including occupancy at the couple's East Legon apartment, but was refused by the judge.

 As of 2016, Lamptey is engaged to actress and model Ruweida Yakuba with whom he has two children.

 He has had a feud with Ghanaian star Abedi Pele, but refuses to disclose the reason.

 Coaching career

 On 19 February 2009 signed a contract as Assistant at Sekondi Wise Fighters; here he assisted the new Head Coach Charles Akonnor.
-He also owns a football academy in Elmina that he coaches at.
+He also owns a football academy at Abreshia near Elmina that he coaches at.